TwanAsselbergs/conventional-react/README.md

 2. Documents (`/docs`)

-   - Holds project-related documentation, guides, and supporting files such as Word documents or PDFs for easy reference and project management.
+   - Holds project-related documentation and supporting files such as Word documents or PDFs for easy reference and project management.

 ## Author(s)